Skip to content

 forskel på silke

-Mulberry Silk - The Burn Test The most exciting way to determine whether it is real silk or synthetic silk is by doing the burn test.
+Mulberry Silk - The Burn Test The most exciting way to determine whether it is genuine silk or synthetic silk is by doing the burn test.
 Silk burns in a very specific way.
-Like hair, silk is a natura...
+Like hair, silk is a natu...

 Read more